-Also know as “The Stock Market Bar,” I first learned about Dow Jones through a travel feature video on my Facebook page and I knew instantly I needed to go there.
-Online they call in the Barcelona Drink Exchange, if you needed another reason to head there immediately after your plane lands in Spain.
+Also know as “The Stock Market Bar,” I first learned about the Dow Jones Bar through a travel feature video on my Facebook page and I knew instantly I needed to go there.
+Some people call in the Barcelona Drink Exchange, which has my personal vote.

 The large monitor on the wall tells you which drinks are being purchased the most and which are being purchased the least at that specific point in time.
 The drinks that are the most popular go up in price, while the drinks that nobody is ordering become cheaper.
 Once every hour “the stock market crashes” and all the drinks go on super sale!* It’s basically everyone’s cue to make a mad rush to the bar before the crash is over.
 The bar itself is a blast, with great music, fun people and a pool table in the back.

-Barcelona is one of my favorite cities in Europe and is truly impossible to appreciate completely in only one weekend.
-Although I’ve been lucky enough to have two weekends, I still feel as though I could spend years exploring the cobblestoned streets and eating tapas to my heart’s content.
+Barcelona is one of my favorite cities in Europe and it is truly impossible to see everything in only one weekend.
+Although I’ve been lucky enough to have two weekends in this magnificent city, I still feel as though I could spend years exploring the cobblestoned streets and eating tapas to my heart’s content.

-If you enjoyed hearing about my experiences in Barcelona, make sure to follow the blog on the home page.
-And make sure to follow me on Instagram at @madisonsfootsteps 🙂
+If you enjoyed hearing about my experiences in Barcelona, make sure to follow my adventures on Instagram at @madisonsfootsteps.